The Resilience Paradox

 Structural Support

-Salesforce redesigned performance reviews to highlight “growth attempts” alongside results—a nod to Gen Z’s need for progress visibility.
-Voluntary turnover dropped 19%.
+Redesigning elements such as performance reviews to highlight “growth attempts” alongside results—a nod to Gen Z’s need for progress visibility, which may reduce turnover and burnout rates.

 The Mental Toughness Takeaway